-- One of the novels has Q say that the only reason he sent Picard and company to Sherwood Forest was just to see him in tights.
+- One of the novels has Q say that everything he put Picard through was part of a grand scheme, then add the only reason he sent Picard and company to Sherwood Forest was just to see him in tights.

 - Dax is one of the most trustworthy and dutiful officers on Star Trek: Deep Space Nine and very reliable when it comes to important things.
 However, being over 350 years old and having seen and done more things than most people ever will, she outright refuses to give in to boredom and instead constantly works to keep her life exciting and entertaining.
 For some reason, this includes marrying the most uptight and humorless Klingon in the galaxy.

 Dax: Oh, I'm coming with you.
 I took some days of leave and checked it with our superiors.

 - Or moving everything in Odo's office one centimeter from their usual locations while he was regenerating.
 Just because she knows how much of a control freak he is with his possessions.